JNSRYA006/EEE3088F_HAT/README.md

 - Type “Hello HAT” into the console and press ENTER.
 - The device will dump all information collected since the last time the device was connected to a USB host device in the terminal window

+# Contributing to this project

+You're more than welcome to contribute to this project!
+Please take a look at our CONTRIBUTING.md file linked here

 # License

 [Creative Commons Attribution 4.0 International license](https://choosealicense.com/licenses/cc-by-4.0/)

 [MIT License](https://choosealicense.com/licenses/mit/)

+#